Schwagstock

+Music festival in Missouri, U.S.

 Schwagstock is a music festival that takes place outdoors over the course of a weekend.
 It was intended to carry on the vibe of the Woodstock festival.
 Food, trinkets, glassware, carvings, beads, blankets, tie-dye clothing, and many other handmade and hippie-appeal items were available for sale by individual vendors.
 Attendees were allowed to camp anywhere they wished on the campgrounds, and could choose to set up tents or to camp in their vehicles instead.
 Music was scheduled such that there were several overlapping live music acts between the main stage and the sideshow(s) from early afternoon until early morning.
 Past Schwagstocks have been held at Lesterville, Leasburg and Bagnell Dam in Missouri, and in Iowa, but between 2004 and 2010 all Schwagstocks were held at Camp Zoe, south of Salem, Shannon County, Missouri.
 Currently, Schwagenstock is held at Mother Nature's Riverfront Retreat, in Macks Creek, Missouri.